yarnpkg/berry/packages/gatsby/content/getting-started/editor-sdks.md

 ## Tools currently supported

-> **Note:** When using the `--sdk` flag, be aware that only the SDKs for the tools present in your *root* package.json will be installed (the tool won't look at the dependencies from your other workspaces).
+> **Note:** Be aware that only the SDKs for the tools present in your *root* package.json will be installed (the tool won't look at the dependencies from your other workspaces).
 So don't forget to run the command again should you change the set of tools used by your project!

 | Extension | Required `package.json` dependency |
 |---|---|